Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Is velvet a good everyday sofa fabric?

-Yes—if you choose a dense velvet and a well-built frame.
-Velvet can “look worn” long before it actually tears.
+Yes—if you choose a dense pile and a well-built frame.
+Velvet can show tracking before it shows true wear, so appearance and durability are not always the same thing.

 Which is safer for kids and pets: viscose velvet or polyester velvet?

-Polyester (or performance velvet) is usually the safer option because it tends to recover better and is more forgiving with stains.
+For kids and pets, polyester, or a performance-style velvet, is usually the safer option because it tends to recover better and is often more forgiving with stains.

 How can I predict whether a velvet will show tracking?

 Rub a large swatch in opposite directions under a lamp.
-If the light/dark shift is dramatic, tracking will be obvious on a full sofa.
+If the light-and-dark shift is dramatic, it will usually be obvious on a full sofa too.

 Does a high abrasion rating guarantee a velvet sofa will look new longer?

-No. Abrasion is one input; tracking, pile crush, seams, and cushion support often decide the long-term appearance.
+No. Abrasion is only one part of the story; tracking, pile crush, seams, and cushion support still matter.

 Can I steam-clean a velvet sofa?

-Only if the manufacturer explicitly allows it.
-Heat and moisture can flatten pile or leave marks.
+Only if the manufacturer clearly allows it.
+Heat and moisture can flatten the pile or leave marks.

 How do I keep velvet cushions looking even?